 for $k = 0,1,\dots$, where the first three summands also correspond to the Euler scheme.
 Figure~\ref{fig:diffusion_approx} illustrates the two approximation schemes.
-It shows three trajectories of the GBM which are represented by the red points and were simulated by setting a seed for the random number generator and then sampling from the explicit transition density~(\ref{eq:trans_dens_GBM}).
-The same seed was used to sample the increments of the Brownian motion from the normal density and then transform them by equation~(\ref{eq:Euler}) and (\ref{eq:Milstein}) to obtain the Euler (black) and the Milstein (blue) approximation of the trajectories.
-We observe that the Milstein approximation is in almost all cases closer or at least as close to the points of the trajectories as the Euler approximation.
+It presents three trajectories of the GBM, which are represented by red points and which were simulated by setting a seed for the random number generator and, then, sampling from the explicit transition density~(\ref{eq:trans_dens_GBM}).
+The same seed was used to sample the increments of the Brownian motion from the normal density and then transform them by (\ref{eq:Euler}) and (\ref{eq:Milstein}) to obtain the Euler (black) and the Milstein (blue) approximation of the trajectories.
+We observe that in almost all cases, the Milstein approximation is either closer to or as close to the points of the trajectories as the Euler approximation.